LSU School of Art seniors showcase final projects at spring grad walk in Baton Rouge

 BATON ROUGE — LSU's School of Art hosted its spring 2026 grad walk this evening at the Barnes Ogden Art and Design Gallery on campus.

-Seniors showcased one of their last projects before graduation.
+Graduate students in the Masters' programs showcased projects.
 The exhibits featured paintings, sculptures, computer simulations and more.

 "I would say how supportive the school is, from your professors to your peers, from everyone in the office," said LSU student Lillian Apffel.
 "Everyone's just working as hard as they can to help you and help you get better and make you more passionate about your craft."